 I have been interested in the politics of Indonesia since my first visit to Jakarta as a teenager in 1986.
 While pursuing an MA degree at Goethe University in Frankfurt in the mid-1990s, I spent one year in Ambon to collect material for my thesis on the rebellion of the South Moluccan Republic in 1950.
 After graduation, I moved to the ANU to obtain my PhD.
 During fieldwork for a thesis on the Indonesian military, I began working for USAID in Jakarta – an engagement that would last for more than seven years.
 Eventually, however, I returned to academia, finishing the PhD in 2005 and starting my new position as a lecturer at the ANU in 2008.
-Since then, my research has primarily focused on political parties in democratic Indonesia.
+Since then, my research has primarily focused on political parties and the presidency in democratic Indonesia.

 DFAT has doubled the funding on a wide-ranging research project by PSC to explore how domestic political concerns in Southeast Asian countries are impacting the stability of the rules-based order in the region, and what Australia can do to assist.

 Trump is deeply disliked in Indonesia because of his anti-Muslim rhetoric

 Just 10 per cent of 500 Indonesians polled in the survey commissioned by the South China Morning Post said they wanted Trump to win the election – a stark contrast from the popularity incumbent Pre

 Joko Widodo's Australia trip may be rescheduled for this month

 The President’s trip had been billed as the high point of a turnaround in ties — 19 months after Australia recalled its ambassador over the executions of Bali Nine leaders Andrew Chan and Myuran Su

 Indonesia's Joko Widodo jets in as new bond forged